tmobile/casquatch/README.md

 spring.cloud.config.password=spring_config_password
 ```

+## FAQ
+### What Cassandra driver does Casquatch use?
+Casquatch uses the open source Datastax Driver (https://github.com/datastax/java-driver) which is compatible with both Apache Cassandra and Datastax Enterprise.
+If you wish to use the closed source driver you can do so by following the instructions at [Datastax Driver FAQ](https://docs.datastax.com/en/developer/java-driver-dse/1.6/faq/#how-do-i-use-this-driver-as-a-drop-in-replacement-for-cassandra-driver-core-when-it-is-a-dependency-of-another-project).
+Please make sure to use the compatible version as noted in the FAQ.
+For example to replace OSS Driver 3.4 use DSE driver 1.4.

 ## Release Notes
+### 1.3-RELEASE - TBD
+* Added SSL Support
+* Additional Documentation and Tests
+* Bugfix: Spring Config Server changes to run independently
 ### 1.2-RELEASE - Release 06/22/2018
 * Initial Open Source Release
 * Added Spring Config Server